Chrischn/Project-Tessera/README.md

 * Loading of .nif files works (only meshes are drawn in 3D for now)

 ### Goals
-* Continue development of .nif file import function and translation to Godot nodes

 * Rework the build pipe (Scons -> CMake?)

 * Add option for development on Linux

+* Continue development of .nif file import function and translation to Godot nodes

 * Plan out the integration of CvGameCoreDLL -> what about compability with saves and mods?

 * Create basic landscape drawing in 3D world (Godot GridMap? https://docs.godotengine.org/en/stable/tutorials/3d/using_gridmaps.html)

-* XML Import (requires CvGameCoreDLL?)
+* XML config loading (requires CvGameCoreDLL?)

-* GUI theme import (requires CvGameCoreDLL?)
+* GUI theme config loading (requires CvGameCoreDLL?)

 -------